Zalmai Rassoul

 Zalmai Rassoul (زلمی رسول; born 11 May 1943) is an Afghan politician who served as Foreign Minister of Afghanistan from January 2010 to October 2013.
 He previously served as National Security Advisor from June 2002 to January 2010.
 Through his various roles in Government, Rassoul played a key role in building the Afghan security architecture, uniting the international community in support of an Afghan-led and Afghan-owned peace process, strengthening regional cooperation and security through the establishment of the Regional Economic Cooperation Conference on Afghanistan and the Heart of Asia-Istanbul Process, and rebuilding vital industries.
 He stood as a candidate in the 2014 presidential election.
+Later, Rassoul was appointed as the Ambassador of Afghanistan to the United Kingdom and Ireland from 2020 to 2024.

 Early life

-Rassoul was born on 11 of May 1943 in Kabul, Afghanistan, to Abdu'l Qayyum Khan Sarkar and his wife Farukh Begum, daughter of Emir Habibullah Khan.
-He is the nephew of Amānullāh Khān, the King of Afghanistan from 1909–1929.
-He attendedLycée Esteqlal where he graduated as the valedictorian.
-Subsequently, he traveled to France to study on a scholarship at the Paris Medical School and received his M.D. in 1973.
+Rassoul was born on 11 May 1943 in Kabul, Afghanistan.
+He is the nephew of Amānullāh Khān, the King of Afghanistan from 1919–1929.
+He attended Lycée Esteqlal where he graduated as the valedictorian.
+Subsequently, he studied at the Paris Medical School in France on a scholarship and received his M.D. in 1973.

 He is an ethnic Pashtun, belonging to Barakzai (Mohammadzai) tribe (of the Zirak branch of the Durrani Confederacy).
-He is fluent in Dari Persian, French, English, and Italian and has a working knowledge of Arabic.
+He is fluent in Pashto, Dari Persian, French, English, and Italian and has a working knowledge of Arabic.

 He has over 30 publications in European and American medical journals and is a member of the American Society of Nephrology.